 Figure 9.6: Two definitions of the max function written in Cinnameg.
 The conditional expression cond(a, b, c) is written If a then b else c %If in Cinnameg.
+Generally, when a capitalized word begins an expression, it has an asterisk to emphasize that.
+There is also an If-statement with no asterisk after If.

 To use more than one equation, write case in front of each equation.
 Notice that there is no period at the end of a case.
 A period stands for an end marker, and only words that begin with upper case letters have end markers.